 Cuba has an unusual chapter in its history that is documented in a unique museum.
 During the year of 1961, Cuban volunteers set out to eradicate illiteracy on the island.
 More than 700,000 people were taught to read and write, and Cuba became one of the most literate countries in the world.
 As part of our Cuba tours to the insight Cuba, you’ll meet with the museum’s director and learn more about this fascinating campaign and how it’s still a model for other countries.

 Ernesto "Che: Guevara was born in Argentina where he graduated as medical doctor.
 He met Fidel Castro in Mexico during the preparation of the Granma boat expedition of 1956 that he soon signed up for.

 For the Cuba explorer, a charming stop on your Cuba Travel experience is the area of Las Terrazas, a rural town and ecological community located in Sierra del Rosario, a UNESCO Biosphere Reserve.
 A nature lover’s paradise, this area is a window to rural life in authentic Cuba.

 Western Cuba has its own UNESCO World Heritage Site, the beautiful valley of Viñales.
 With a heritage stretching back to prehistoric times, you can see traditional tobacco farms, unusual rock formations, and dazzling flora and fauna.
 Without doubt a must place to visit for those Cuba tours travelling westwards.

-After a short bus ride, you’ll check into your hotel—either the colorful Hotel Presidente or for those taking the premium package, Nacional de Cuba, a favorite ‘home away from home’ for visiting celebrities, both near the seawall in Vedado district.
+After a short bus ride, you’ll check into your hotel— the colorful Hotel Riviera, near the seawall in Vedado district.